Chrisss09/Russian-Roulette/README.md

 <p>The main feature to my game is to allow the user to click on a card and for it to flip over.
 I have done this by adding a transform rotate property with a 3D effect.
 Also I have added a reset button for the user to restart the game at any point.</p>

+<h4>Mobile Response<h4>

+<p>For this project I have created a seperate CSS page for my mobile response   </p>

 <p>For this project I had more ideas to expand my game that I would like to look into in the future but I felt I was running out of time.
 I would of liked to have created a new box underneath the game and when the user would click on a card the box will then show their name and create a match.
-Also I would of liked to add some sound to the game, if you lose I would have the Soviet National Anthem play and if you win the Russian National Anthem would play.
+Also I would of liked to add some sound to the game, if you lose I would have the Soviet National Anthem play and if you win the Russian National Anthem would play.</p>